zkchambers/Evidence/Dashboard.md

 </main>
 {% endblock content %}
 ```
 This section is where the student gets allocated a project based on their preferences in the table.
 It takes the allocation that they have been given and it displays it.

+Doing the Dashboard for upskilling help me understand more about Django and especially the back end side as I can see where it all links it together.